-Enjoy your choice of a mirrored/cloned desktop, or an extended desktop by utilising the magic of Multi-Stream Transport (MST) on DisplayPort v1.2a hardware.
-This HBR2 (High Bit-rate 3) compatible MST Hub supports both video and audio for a truly immersive computer experience for resolution combinations under 32Gbps total bandwidth.
+Enjoy your choice of a mirrored/cloned desktop, or an extended desktop by utilising the magic of Multi-Stream Transport (MST) on DisplayPort v1.4 hardware.
+This HBR3 (High Bit-rate 3) compatible MST Hub supports both video and audio for a truly immersive computer experience for resolution combinations under 32Gbps total bandwidth.

-- Connect the Male DisplayPort end to the DP++ compatible socket on your computer
+- Connect the DisplayPort MST Hub to a DP++ compatible socket on your computer wiith a DisplayPort Cable

-- Using a Micro USB Cable (sold separately), connect the DisplayPort MST Hub to a powered USB port (a computer, TV or a wall socket USB charger will do)
+- Connect the DisplayPort MST Hub to a powered USB port (a computer, TV or a wall socket USB charger will do)

-- Connect from each output on the MST Hub to your two displays, using either DP to HDMI, DP to Mini-DP, or a DP (Male to Male) Cable
+- Connect from each output on the MST Hub to your 1-3 displays, using either DP to HDMI, DP to Mini-DP, or a DP (Male to Male) Cable

 - Now your connection is setup, simply configure the displays via your computer's display properties

 - 3-Port DisplayPort 1.4 MST Hub (3-Way DisplayPort Splitter)

 - Supports Mirroring and Extended Desktop Modes

 - Supports a total resolution of 8K@30Hz (Requires compatible DisplayPort 1.4 compatible hardware)